tashapais/diffing-toolkit/README.md

-# Diffing Game: Model-Diffing Methodologies Research Framework
+# Diffing Game: Model Comparison and Analysis Framework

-A research framework for exploring model-diffing methodologies and interpretability techniques.
-This project enables systematic analysis of the effects of finetuning on language models through various diffing methods.
+A research framework for analyzing differences between language models using interpretability techniques.
+This project enables systematic comparison of base models and their variants (model organisms) through various diffing methodologies.

 ## Overview

 This framework consists of two main pipelines:
-1. **Finetuning Pipeline**: Train language models on various tasks
+1. **Preprocessing Pipeline**: Extract and cache activations from pre-existing models
-2. **Diffing Pipeline**: Analyze differences between base and finetuned models using interpretability techniques
+2. **Diffing Pipeline**: Analyze differences between models using interpretability techniques

+The framework is designed to work with pre-existing model pairs (e.g., base models vs. model organisms) rather than training new models.

 ## Installation